Major achievements in cycling by nation: Results

 The table is pre-sorted by total number of first-place results, second-place results and third-place results, respectively.
 When equal ranks are given, nations are listed in alphabetical order.
 Defunct National Olympic Committees (NOCs) or historical teams are shown in italics.

-Also, it is important to note that official documents from UCI credit a medal at the 1984 UCI Track Cycling World Championships to Zhou Suying as a medal for North Korea, while in reality Syuing represented China.
+Also, official documents from UCI credit a medal at the 1984 UCI Track Cycling World Championships to Zhou Suying as a medal for North Korea, while in reality Syuing represented China.
 Cyclists from North Korea have never earned medals at the UCI World Championships, and this is reflected on this list.